evancollins3/CentralHDQM/etc/tutorial.md

   * Keep in mind that cookies for OMS and RR extraction are valid only for only ~10h.
   * Once they expire and you want to extract new runs, you have to rerun the `cern-get-sso-cookie` commands
   * **Run this command before running `cmsenv`!!!**

+* If you want to keep working on the same deployment of the full HDQM stack after disconnecting, please follow these (shortened) instructions: https://github.com/cms-DQM/CentralHDQM#new-ssh-connection